IHEC/ihec-ecosystems/docs/trackhub_specification.md

 #UCSC Track Hubs requirements

+## *Note: This document is now deprecated as IHEC members no longer use UCSC Genome Browser track hubs to exchange metadata.
+Please refer to the documentation on IHEC Data Hubs in order to prepare IHEC-compliant metadata documents.*

 ##Introduction

 Many groups involved in IHEC intend to produce track hubs to allow their data to be viewed in genome browsers (UCSC & Ensembl).
 The TrackHub format includes a metadata field that allows each track to be described as a set of key/value pairs.
 We propose that IHEC members should use the metadata fields in a standardardized way to improve interoperability between groups.